Stamp Duty on Transfer of Property Between Spouses

 - Assign Capital Gains securely.

-Stamp Duty on second properties for married couples: higher rates and reliefs
+What Stamp Duty is payable on second properties for married couples?

-Transfers of property between spouses or civil partners who are living together are usually exempt from the higher rate of Stamp Duty Land Tax (SDLT).
+If you're buying a second home, you will incur the second home stamp duty.
+However, transfers of property between spouses or civil partners who are living together are exempt from the higher rate of Stamp Duty Land Tax (SDLT).
 This is a significant benefit, as the higher rate can add a substantial cost to a property purchase.

-However, there's a crucial caveat: If you jointly own the property with someone other than your spouse or civil partner, the higher rate of SDLT will apply to the transfer.
-For example, if you and your spouse co-own property with a business partner, and you transfer your share to your spouse, the higher rate may apply.
+However, there's a crucial caveat: If you jointly own the property you are purchasing with someone other than your spouse or civil partner, the higher rate of SDLT will apply.
+For example, if you and your spouse co-own property with a business partner, and you purchase another property jointly, the higher rate applies.

 Stamp Duty exemptions for transfers between spouses